appbaseio/reactivesearch/README.md

 -   Styled and scoped components that can be easily extended,
 -   See the [reactivesearch starter app](https://github.com/appbaseio-apps/reactivesearch-starter-app).

+### 🆕 Secure your traditional ElasticSearch Query
+We recently launched a brand new API based on the `ReactiveSearch library` named [ReactiveSearch API](https://docs.appbase.io/docs/search/reactivesearch-api) which provides a declarative way to define the ElasticSearch query instead of writing the whole query DSL.

+The main advantages of using it over the `ElasticSearch Query DSL`:
+- Query generation happens on the server-side - protecting against security concerns around query injection.
+- Recording of analytics events - search and clicks.
+[Read more](/docs/reactivesearch/v3/advanced/analytics/).
+- Apply query rules and functions for search queries.
+[Read more](/docs/search/Rules/).
+- Apply additional security controls to requests: authenticate via RBAC (via JWTs) or Basic Auth, ACL based access control, IP based rate limits, IP/HTTP Referers whitelisting, field filtering.
+[Read more](/docs/security/Role/).

+To make it work with `ReactiveSearch` you just need to set the `enableAppbase` prop as `true` in the `ReactiveBase` component if your `Elstisearch` is hosted with `Appbase.io`.

+We recommend checking out the [KitchenSink App](https://codesandbox.io/s/eager-sky-cnt66) which uses the `ReactiveSearch API` instead of `_msearch` from `ElasticSearch`.

 [⬆ Back to Top](#reactive-search)

 <br />